mhevyk/pure-js-quiz/README.md

 ```

 Text file content should also correspond [adding record rules](#adding-record).
 Spaces between word, separator and translates doesn't matter.
-We use a `<separator>` to separate word from translate and to separate records we need to write them from new line.
+We use a `<separator>` to separate word from translate and to separate records we need to write them from a new line.

 Example of correct text file content with separator `>`:
 ```